 Slurping on a Singapore Sling

-You can’t go to Singapore and not have a sling!
+You can’t visit Singapore and not indulge in a Singapore Sling at Raffles!

-Singapore SlingHere’s the Singapore Sling recipe – straight from Raffles:
+Singapore SlingHere’s how to make the Singapore Sling – straight from Raffles:

 30 ml Gin